 Studies have shown that exposure to the RF waves emitted from mobiles can cause:

-- slightly raised blood pressure at the time of use, pressure returning to normal when use is stopped (to put this into perspective, our blood pressure changes regularly throughout the day and is even affected by tasks such as speaking)
+- Slightly raised blood pressure at the time of use, pressure returning to normal when use is stopped (to put this into perspective, our blood pressure changes regularly throughout the day and is even affected by tasks such as speaking)

-- direct brain warming after prolonged use, which disperses as soon as you stop using your phone and causes no harm
+- Direct brain warming after prolonged use, which disperses as soon as you stop using your phone and causes no harm

-- mild fatigue after prolonged use
+- Mild fatigue after prolonged use

-- a recent study in Sweden suggested that acoustic neuromas (benign tumours of the acoustic nerve) are twice as common in mobile phone users than in those who do not use mobiles.
+- A recent study in Sweden suggested that acoustic neuromas (benign tumours of the acoustic nerve) are twice as common in mobile phone users than in those who do not use mobiles.

 There is no evidence that using a mobile phone causes:

-- memory impairment
+- Memory impairment

-- brain damage
+- Brain damage

-- foetal damage
+- Foetal damage

-Whilst it's true that excessive exposure to RF waves causes heating, the spoof claims you may have heard about being able to cook an egg using a mobile phone are entirely false.
+Whilst it's true that excessive exposure to RF waves causes heat to be generated, the spoof claims you may have heard about being able to cook an egg using a mobile phone are entirely false.

-- moving your phone 20cm away from your head reduces radiation doses by about 98%.
+- Moving your phone 20cm away from your head reduces radiation doses by about 98%.
 So instead of placing it under your pillow when going to bed, leave the phone at a bedside table.

-- hands free headsets dramatically reduce radiation emissions into the brain
+- Hands free headsets dramatically reduce radiation emissions into the brain

-- try not to chat for hours on end or, if you must, get a hands free kit
+- Try not to chat for hours on end or, if you must, get a hands free kit

-- there are a few devices on the market that you can fit to your phone that reduce the emissions of radiation or allow the body to neutralise the effects, but beware of over-hyped promotions by these manufacturers using scare tactics to market their products.
+- There are a few devices on the market that you can fit to your phone that reduce the emissions of radiation or allow the body to neutralise the effects, but beware of over-hyped promotions by these manufacturers using scare tactics to market their products.

-- it's always sensible to take precautions where children are concerned as their developing brains and bodies are far more susceptible to radiation effects than adults, absorbing radiation at three times an adult's rate.
+- It's always sensible to take precautions where children are concerned as their developing brains and bodies are far more susceptible to radiation effects than adults, absorbing radiation at three times an adult's rate.

 Mobile phone antennas and base stations

 There's been a lot of controversy about radio antennas, mobile phone antennas and their emissions causing leukemia and other diseases.
 (Note it is the actual antenna itself that emits radio waves, not the structure that supports it.)

-- to get a dose of radiation considered dangerous from a mobile phone transmission antenna, you'd have to be almost touching it
+- To get a dose of radiation considered dangerous from a mobile phone transmission antenna, you'd have to be almost touching it

-- the antennas don't beam signals directly down, so they don't 'blow' radiation directly onto us below
+- The antennas don't beam signals directly down, so they don't 'blow' radiation directly onto us below

-- the towers that support the antennas don't emit radiation
+- The towers that support the antennas don't emit radiation

-- radiation dramatically and rapidly decreases as you move away from the mast - 10 metres away, the dose is 0.1% of what it was at 1 metre away; 0.0125% at 20 metres away and so on.
+- Radiation dramatically and rapidly decreases as you move away from the mast - 10 metres away, the dose is 0.1% of what it was at 1 metre away; 0.0125% at 20 metres away and so on.